 4. Will Skelton (140kgs)

-The older of the Skelton brothers has become a rugby star in Australia, playing a massive role in the Waratahs’ successful campaigns throughout 2014 and 2015, as well as making an impact for the Wallabies on the international stage.
+The older of the Skelton brothers has become a rugby star in Australia, playing a massive role in the Waratahs’ successful campaigns over the past couple seasons, as well as making an impact for the Wallabies on the international stage.
 Skelton has incredible ball-handling skills and speed given his gargantuan size.

 3. Edwin Maka (142kgs)